git-cola/git-cola/README.md

-If you add `env3/bin` (or symlink to `env3/bin/git-cola` ) somewhere in your `$PATH` then you can run `git cola` as if it were a builtin `git` command from outside of the virtualenv (eg. after running "deactivate" or when opening a new shell).
+If you add `env3/bin` (or symlink to `env3/bin/git-cola` ) somewhere in your `$PATH` then you can run `git cola` as if it were a builtin `git` command from outside of the virtualenv (e.g. after running "deactivate" or when opening a new shell).

 ## Standalone Installation from Source